 This post is part of a year-long series.
 If my work is helpful for you, consider a contribution through Venmo to support this crucial work of unlearning racial bias.
 Two weeks ago, our country was taking baby steps in the direction of accepting Joe Biden as president-elect.
 Emotions and temperatures were flaring as caravans of…

-- Is it possible to truly move forward in a positive direction as a country, if we haven’t collectively done the work of examining our past, warts and all?
+Is it possible to truly move forward in a positive direction as a country, if we haven’t collectively done the work of examining our past, warts and all?